patrick22414/ssprofile/README.md

 You will need the [Xilinx Vitis AI](https://github.com/Xilinx/Vitis-AI) GPU docker image to quantize and compile models for DPU latency profiling.

-Inside the *root folder of this repo*, run
+On you working machine, inside the *root folder of this repo*, run
 ```sh
 $ docker run -ti -v `pwd`:`pwd` -w `pwd` \
     --runtime=nvidia \